 International graduate students with assistantships should plan to arrive at least 14 days before the start date of your assistantship contract so that you can apply for your social security number.
 This is very important because the University requires completion of all employment authorization procedures no later than the first day of your contract.
-Fall 2021 contracts start on 08/23/2021.
-Spring 2022 contracts start on 01/06/2020.
-(If you do not have an assistantship you do not need to arrive 14 days early, though arriving early enough to find housing and get settled before the first day of classes is recommended.
+UMD contract start dates are linked here.
+NOTE: If you do not have an assistantship you do not need to arrive 14 days early, though arriving early enough to find housing and get settled before the first day of classes is recommended.

 - Graduate Student Orientation is held every fall during the week before classes start.
 The schedule will be linked above.
 This general orientation covers topics such as graduate student services and campus resources, as well as health insurance information and enrollment for new graduate assistants with eligible appointments.
 There is no general Graduate Student Orientation in spring.
 Check with your program about any program-specific orientation sessions.